Do qubits dream of entangled sheep? Quantum measurement without classical output: Information Theory for Quantum Observers

-We can now quantify both the uncertainty and back-action by looking at the change in mutual information during the measurement process.
-For uncertainty it will be the difference between $I_{\A:\S}$ before the measurement and $I_{\A:\Ob}$ after the measurement while for back-action it will be the difference between $I_{\A:\S}$ before the measurement and and $I_{\A:\S}$ after the measurement (see Fig. \ref{fig:informationg}).
+We can now quantify both the information gain and back-action by looking at the change in mutual information after the measurement interaction.
+We define information gain $\In(\R_\Me)$ as $I_{\A:\Ob}$ after the interaction $\Me$